CameronFRWatson/Deduper/README.md

 ```
 --file          A SAM file that has been sorted by RNAME then POS to be deduplicated
 --umi           File containing UMIs, unset if randomers
---keepDupes     Specify to write duplicates out to separate sam file, otherwise duplicates are just removed
+--keepDupes     Specify to write duplicates out to separate sam file,
+                otherwise duplicates are just removed
---correctUMI    Specify to error-correct UMIs that are one nucleotide away from a known UMI
+--correctUMI    Specify to error-correct UMIs that are one nucleotide away from a known UMI;
+                otherwise, reads with unknown UMIs are discarded.
+When specified, reads with
+                UMIs that are more than one nucleotide away from a known UMI are discarded.
+                Corrected UMIs will appear in the output sam file with an asterisc next to them.
+                Randomers are not error-corrected, and specifying correctUMI without an umi
+                file will result in error.
---paired        Specify if input file contains paired-end reads. default is single-end (not yet implemented)
+--paired        Specify if input file contains paired-end reads.
+                default is single-end (not yet implemented)
 --help          see full man page for input arguments
 ```